 The French Riveria is a beautiful part of France to visit.
 There’s no shortage of charming coastal towns here and after spending a week based in Nice, I enjoyed exploring a few of them.
 However, without a doubt, my favourite was the cliff-side village of Eze.
-For anyone considering visiting this medieval village, here are my top things to do in Eze, France.
+I visited Eze as a day trip from Nice and highly recommend that you add it to your itinerary as well.
+So, for anyone considering visiting this medieval village, here are my top things to do in Eze, France.

 Eze, which has also been named the Eagles Nest because of its location, dates back as far as 2000 BC.
 The land was occupied by both the Romans and the Moors over the years, and was fortified by the House of Savoy in the late 1300s.